CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Conclusions and Future Work

-The study developed a sophisticated grasp of how basketball dynamics have changed and impacted player performance and game strategy by effectively utilizing historical basketball data to examine scoring challenges throughout various eras.
-The results have a substantial impact on the growth of basketball as a game and on scholarly viewpoints on sports analytics.
+The study established a detailed understanding of how basketball dynamics have evolved over time, with important implications for player performance and game strategies.
+By methodically studying historical basketball statistics, the study offers a deep dive into the scoring obstacles faced across several eras, revealing the interplay between regulation changes, player evolution, and strategic shifts.
+The detailed research revealed not only quantitative changes in scoring, but also improvements in quality in gameplay, providing a deeper understanding of the sport's evolution.
+The findings of this study are especially significant since they contribute significantly to the continuing discussion about basketball's expansion, both as a competitive sport and as an area of academic interest within sports analytics.
+This improved understanding helps scholars, strategists, and fans appreciate the nuances of basketball and develops a deeper engagement with its historical and analytical components.

 What I Plan on Doing: